 The other sign that right away reveals the presence of a palombiere in the forest is the view of tunnels, meters and meters of tunnels covered in browned ferns and pine needles, so that hunters can move from one site to the other without being seen.

 There is no distracting tv, most of the time not even telephone reception.
-A clear day in the forest, with the heat coming from the old stove, the smell of mushrooms and pine, an occasional pheasant or roe deer passing by, with a rustic meal washed down with Bordeaux red wine, is a way of slowing down and make the most of a tradition that is still strong around here, but might not continue within our family.
+A clear day in the forest, with the heat coming from the old stove, the smell of mushrooms and pine, an occasional pheasant or roe deer passing by, with a rustic meal washed down with Bordeaux red wine, is a way of slowing down and make the most of a tradition that is still strong around here.

-A lot of Gironde hunters experienced one of the most meager hunting years ever, even the newspaper Sud-Ouest reported a sharp decrease in number of passages (https://www.sudouest.fr/environnement/chasse/sud-gironde-beaucoup-moins-de-palombes-que-d-habitude-6923991.php), with migrating routs moving to the east, over neighboring department of Lot and Garonne.
+A lot of Gironde hunters experienced one of the most meager hunting years ever in 2020, even the newspaper Sud-Ouest reported a sharp decrease in number of passages (https://www.sudouest.fr/environnement/chasse/sud-gironde-beaucoup-moins-de-palombes-que-d-habitude-6923991.php), with migrating routs moving to the east, over neighboring department of Lot and Garonne.

 Hunters will take some time off this winter, only to start working again at the maintenance of the palombiere in the new year.